Security-Onion-Solutions/securityonion-docs/suricata.rst

 Differences between Suricata and Stenographer for PCAP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- :ref:`stenographer` indexes PCAP which allows instant retreival of PCAP sessions from disk.
+- :ref:`stenographer` indexes PCAP which allows instant retrieval of PCAP sessions from disk.
 When a Suricata PCAP is requested, a process searches the PCAP files and retrieves the appropriate packets for the flow.
 - Since :ref:`stenographer` indexes PCAP, it stores the PCAP in a special format.
 Suricata writes standard PCAP files which can be copied off to another system and then opened with any standard libpcap tool.
-- Suricata can compress PCAP using lz4 compression.
+- Suricata can optionally compress PCAP using lz4 compression.
 - Suricata supports conditional PCAP if you only want to write PCAP when certain conditions are met.
 - Suricata has the ability to stop capturing PCAP once a flow reaches a specific stream depth.
 Security Onion sets this stream depth to 1MB by default.
 This means that once the PCAP flow reaches 1MB, Suricata will stop recording packets for that flow.
 - Currently, there is NO SUPPORT for a PCAP specific :ref:`bpf` for Suricata.
 If you apply a :ref:`bpf` to Suricata, it will apply to not only PCAP but also standard NIDS alerts and metadata if enabled.